Inkaar (2013 film): Plot

-Inkaar is the love story of Maya Luthra (Chitrangada Singh) and Rahul Verma (Arjun Rampal) set against the backdrop of sexual harassment.
+Inkaar is the love story of Maya Luthra and Rahul Verma set against the backdrop of sexual harassment.
 When misunderstandings are created between the two, she files a case of sexual harassment against him.
 A committee is set up by the advertising agency they work in to investigate their case and find out the truth.
 Rahul denies that he ever had any such intentions to sexually harass Maya, but she insists that he makes her feel insecure and unsafe in her own office.
 The committee is unable to reach a clear conclusion as they do not know who to believe.
 The climax of the film brings an unexpected twist to the story, and in a final confrontation, the two protagonists' love emerges victorious.
 As is shown in most of Sudhir's movies including 'Chameli' too, that only thing matters is love.
 Rahul and Maya reconcile and unite which is shown indirectly in the end.